colonyos/colonies/README.md

 ## Example of use cases
 * **Manage ML/AI workloads on Kubernetes.** Launch one or several Colonies worker containers in a Kubernetes Pod.
 Then use Colonies to enable batch processing and launch processes inside worker containers.
 Launching processes inside already started containers can be significantly more efficient than frameworks like [Argo Workflows](https://argoproj.github.io/argo-workflows) that launches new containers for each new job, especially when dealing with AI workflows consisting of huge containers (tens of gigabytes) or when a huge amount of data needs to be shuffled into memory to perform a certain computation.
 * **Grid computing.** Create "non-malicious" botnets and launch processes to perform computations at IoT devices, smart phones or cloud servers; all controlled from the Colonies Server.
-* **High-performance computing**.
-Create groups of workers to take advantage of data locality.
 * **Manage complex workflows spanning multiple cloud/edge servers and devices**, e.g. setting up multimedia pipelines and ML inference servers running on multiple platforms connected to different networks.

 ## Getting started example